ipfabric/docs/docs/System_Administration/increase_disk_space.md

      Volume group "backup-vg" successfully created
    ```

-4. Use the entire size of the volume group `backup-vg` for creating the logical volume `backup`:
+4. Use the entire size of the volume group `backup-vg` to create the logical
+   volume `backup`:

    ```shell
    osadmin@ipfabric:~$ sudo lvcreate -n backup -l 100%FREE backup-vg
      Logical volume "backup" created.
    ```

-5. Create a filesystem (in this example `ext4`) on the logical volume `backup`:
+5. Create a filesystem (in this example, `ext4`) on the logical volume `backup`:

    ```shell
    osadmin@ipfabric:~$ sudo mkfs.ext4 /dev/mapper/backup--vg-backup